 British Royal Family

-- Queen Elizabeth II of Great Britain and The Duke of Edinburgh
+- Queen Elizabeth II of the United Kingdom and The Duke of Edinburgh

 - Prince William of Wales (also civil wedding)

 - Prince Harry of Wales (also civil wedding)

 - The Princess Royal and Timothy Laurence (also civil wedding)